steppenwolf7/nasa/README.md

 # nasa

-Simple web which is showing pictures froma NASA API
+Simple web which is showing pictures from NASA API